seregazhuk/seregazhuk.github.io_old/_posts/2017-06-12-phpreact-streams.md

 > *You write something, it is transformed, then you read something.*

 Class `ThroughStream` can be used as a *transfer* stream.
 It implements `DuplexStreamInterface` and simply passes any written data through to its readable end.
 It can be used to process data through the pipes.
-For example, we can use `ThroughStream` to *uppercase* the from a file and then output it to the console:
+For example, we can use `ThroughStream` to *uppercase* data the from a file and then output it to the console:

 {% highlight php %}
 <?php